cue-labs/cue-by-example/003_kubernetes_tutorial/README.md

 ### Dumping a YAML Stream

-#### :arrow_right: Define the `dump` command
+#### :arrow_right: Define the `dump` workflow command

-The following adds a command to dump the selected objects as a YAML stream.
+The following adds a workflow command to dump the selected objects as a YAML stream.

 <!--
 TODO: add command line flags to filter object types.